 Column 6 shows the hazard warning label(s) shippers must put on packages of hazardous materials.
-Some products require use of more than one label due to a multiple hazards being present.
+Some products require use of more than one label due to a dual hazard being present.
+No label is needed where the table shows the word NONE.